dalehenrich/GsSqueak/README.md

 ### Proof of Concept 1

 The goal of the initial proof of concept is to provide an introduction to GemStone method environments.
+The topaz script for this proof of concept can be found at `$GS_HOME/shared/repos/GsSqueak/scripts/pos_1.tpz`.

 For GsSqueak, we will be using method environment 7.